MtnViewJohn/DrawBoy/README.md

 > Specifies whether inserted tabby picks are before or after the pattern pick and whether to start with tabby A or tabby B. Permitted pattern values are xAyB, AxBy, xByA, and BxAy.
 Default is xAyB.

+**\-\-alertColor**=*alert color*

+> Sounds the console bell when the weft color is changing.
+There are four alert modes: None, Simple, Pulse, and Alternating.
+The default is None: do not sound the bell.
+In Simple mode the bell sounds for each weft color change.
+Pulse mode is like Simple mode except that if there are two or more consecutive picks with color changes, the bell only sounds for the first one.
+Alternating mode is for patterns that alternate between two weft colors.
+The bell sounds when one of the two weft colors changes.

 **\-\-loomDevice**=*loom path*

 > The path to the serial port in the /dev directory.
 The loom path is required for **drawboy** to operate.
 It can also be specified with the **DRAWBOY_LOOMDEVICE** environment variable.